-Subcutaneous insulin should be started according to local protocols for the child with newly diagnosed diabetes, or the child should be started back onto their usual insulin regimen at an appropriate time (discuss with senior staff).
+Subcutaneous insulin should be started according to local protocols for the child with newly diagnosed diabetes, or the child should be started back onto their usual insulin regimen at an appropriate time (discuss with diabetes team and/or senior clinician).

-For a child or young person with DKA who is using insulin pump therapy, restart the pump at least 60 minutes before stopping intravenous insulin.
+For a child or young person with DKA who is using insulin pump therapy, restart the pump at 30 to 60 minutes before stopping intravenous insulin.
 Change the insulin cartridge and infusion set, and insert the cannula into a new subcutaneous site.
+This guidance applies to hybrid closed loop or manual pumps.